PipedreamHQ/docs/docs/api/auth/README.md

 ## Using the Pipedream CLI

-If you're using [the CLI](/cli/reference/) to interact with Pipedream, you can [link the CLI to your Pipedream account](/cli/login/).
-This will automatically pass your API key with every API request.
+You can [link the CLI to your Pipedream account](/cli/login/), which will automatically pass your API key in the `Authorization` header with every API request.

 ## Revoking your API key